-Service quality has a significant, positive influence on intention to use the system $(\beta\text{-value} = 0.234, t\text{-value} = 2.201)$ and user satisfaction $(\beta\text{-value} = 0.240, t\text{-value} = 3.194)$, indicating that the system's guide service or replies to questions in the discussion zone can, indeed, have a positive influence on intention to use and user satisfaction.
+Service quality has a significant, positive influence on intention to use the system $(\beta$ -value = 0.234, t-value = 2.201) and user satisfaction $(\beta$ -value = 0.240, t-value = 3.194), indicating that the system's guide service or replies to questions in the discussion zone can, indeed, have a positive influence on intention to use and user satisfaction.
 Therefore, improvements in service quality are necessary to increase user satisfaction and intention to use.
 It is suggested that the guide contents be continuously refined, that designated personnel should be trained to provide instant replies, and the response speed and quality in the discussion zone be upgraded.

 Intention to use has a significant, positive influence on the net benefits (β -value = 0.449, t-value = 3.790), and the net benefits have a significant, positive influence on intention to use the system (β -value = 0.410, t-value = 3.981), indicating that users think intention to use the system and its net benefits are related.
 Use of the system will create actual benefits, and actual benefits will affect users' evaluation of their intention to use the system.
-And according to the definition of the intention to use "Users' evaluations of their attitudes and conduct when using the information system" and "refers to users' attitudes toward the results of use, including frequency of use, purpose of use, and willingness to use."
+And according to the definition of the intention to use "Users' evaluations of their attitudes and conduct when using the information system" and "refers to users' attitudes to use."
 It means an indicator that measures user acceptance and adoption to the system.
 According the results, service quality, net benefits and intention to use can be used to measure whether the user acceptance and adoption to the system because intention to use is affected by service quality and net benefits.
 Therefore, this study suggests the adoption of intention to use as an indicator for evaluating whether new functions are appropriate additions to the system or not.

-User satisfaction has no significant, positive influence on intention to use $(\beta\text{-value} = 0.177, t\text{-value} = 1.564)$, but it does have a positive influence on the net benefit $(\beta\text{-value} = 0.472, t\text{-value} = 3.910)$, indicating that users think user satisfaction and intention to use are different concepts.
+User satisfaction has no significant, positive influence on intention to use (β -value = 0.177, t-value = 1.564), but it does have a positive influence on the net benefit (β -value = 0.472, t-value = 3.910), indicating that users think user satisfaction and intention to use are different concepts.
 In other words, the satisfaction derived from the benefits of using the system has no effect on users' intention to use it.
 However, the net benefit will be affected, meaning that users think satisfaction has an effect on their understanding of the net benefits.
 Meanwhile, the net benefits have a significant, positive influence on user satisfaction (β -value = 0.466, t-value = 5.808), indicating that they can affect this construct.